apache/seatunnel/docs/en/contribution/contribute-plugin.md

 ## Add plugin to the distribution

-You need to add your plugin to the `seatunnel-connectors-spark-dist` module,then the plugin will in distribution.
+You need to add your plugin to the `seatunnel-connectors-spark-dist` module, then the plugin will in distribution.

 ```xml
 <dependency>
     <groupId>org.apache.seatunnel</groupId>
     <artifactId>seatunnel-connector-spark-hello</artifactId>